cockroachdb/docs/v21.2/node-shutdown.md

 The node's [`is_decommissioning`](cockroach-node.html#node-status) field is set to `true` and its `membership` status is set to `decommissioning`, which causes its replicas to be rebalanced to other nodes.
 The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) continues to consider the node "ready" so that the node can function as a gateway to route client connections to relevant data.

 {{site.data.alerts.callout_info}}
 After this stage, the node is automatically drained.
-However, we recommend manually draining before decommissioning.
+However, to avoid possible disruptions in query performance, we recommend manually draining before decommissioning.
 For more information, see [Perform node shutdown](#perform-node-shutdown).
 {{site.data.alerts.end}}
 </section>

 #### Draining

 <section class="filter-content" markdown="1" data-scope="drain">
 An operator [initiates the draining process](#drain-the-node-and-terminate-the-node-process) on the node.
-No replicas, other than those holding leases or Raft leaderships, are transferred.
+Draining a node disconnects clients after active queries are completed, and transfers any range leases and Raft leaderships to other nodes, but does not move replicas or data off of the node.
 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">